mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Also - the diversity of creations available on a online commmunity  could remove the more communal experience of the designed limitations.

 **Fluidity of design practice (driven by playtesting?)**

-NOTE -  Why not Scratch?
-Less of a community?
-So how to replace this?
-What of time considerations?

 Another example shows an evolving fluidity in response.
 Ch incorporates a boost to player health after a level after being given feedback during playtesting.